Insurance Clearance for F-1 Students

 • Subscriber name

-• Plan start and end dates
+• Coverage start and end dates

-• Benefit option purchased
+• Benefit option selected (example: medical, drug, repatriation)

 • Amount Paid

-NOTE: If you just purchased this plan (and have not paid yet), you can submit your online confirmation page (proof that you enrolled) to the Student Health Insurance Office (SHIO) and your hold will be moved forward a few days.
+NOTE: If you just purchased this plan but have not paid yet, submit either your online confirmation or online enrollment form as proof that you enrolled and your hold will be moved forward a few days.

-Once you pay for your plan, submit proof of payment to SHIO so you can receive your "Health Insurance Clearance" for the semester.
+Once you have paid your insurane plan premiums, submit proof of payment to the Student Health Insurance Office (SHIO) to receive your "Health Insurance Clearance" for the semester.

 Back to Top